louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 ### Hydromorphone hydrochloride [^04dd62be].
 FDA (2025).
 Medium credibility.

 Labeled indications for Hydromorphone hydrochloride (also known as Dilaudid, Dilaudid) include:

 - Symptomatic relief of pain in adults (severe, requiring opioids)

 ---

 ### Hydromorphone hydrochloride [^5039a79f].
 FDA (2025).
 Medium credibility.

 Warnings and precautions regarding the use of hydromorphone hydrochloride IV (also known as Dilaudid, Dilaudid):
-- Adrenal insufficiency: use caution in patients with prolonged usage of the drug (greater than one month of use).
+- **Adrenal insufficiency**: use caution in patients with prolonged usage of the drug (greater than one month of use).
-- Allodynia, opioid-induced hyperalgesia: maintain a high level of suspicion, as hydromorphone has been associated with these adverse events.
+- **Allodynia, opioid-induced hyperalgesia**: maintain a high level of suspicion, as hydromorphone has been associated with these adverse events.
-- Hypotension, syncope: use extreme caution in patients with reduced blood volume or taking other CNS depressants.
+- **Hypotension, syncope**: use extreme caution in patients with reduced blood volume or taking other CNS depressants.
 Assess and manage underlying conditions that can contribute to orthostatic hypotension before prescribing hydromorphone.
 Provide supportive care, consider discontinuing hydromorphone, and manage any underlying factors contributing to low BP.
-- Increased ICP: use caution in patients who may be susceptible to the intracranial effects of CO₂ retention.
+- **Increased ICP**: use caution in patients who may be susceptible to the intracranial effects of CO₂ retention.
-- Profound sedation: use caution in patients with benzodiazepines or other CNS depressants.
+- **Profound sedation**: use caution in patients with benzodiazepines or other CNS depressants.
-- Seizure: use extreme caution in patients with a history of seizure disorder.
+- **Seizure**: use extreme caution in patients with a history of seizure disorder.
 Minimize hydromorphone use in patients with a history of seizures and consider alternative pain management options.
 Discontinue hydromorphone, provide appropriate seizure management, and consider neurology consultation.
-- Somnolence: use caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
+- **Somnolence**: use caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
-- Sphincter of Oddi dysfunction: use caution in patients with biliary tract disease and acute pancreatitis.
+- **Sphincter of Oddi dysfunction**: use caution in patients with biliary tract disease and acute pancreatitis.
-- Urinary retention: use caution in patients with bladder obstruction, prostatic hypertrophy, urethral stricture, pelvic malignancy, or renal disease.
+- **Urinary retention**: use caution in patients with bladder obstruction, prostatic hypertrophy, urethral stricture, pelvic malignancy, or renal disease.
-- Urinary retention: use extreme caution in patients with bladder obstruction, prostatic hypertrophy, urethral stricture, pelvic malignancy, or renal disease.
+- **Urinary retention**: use extreme caution in patients with bladder obstruction, prostatic hypertrophy, urethral stricture, pelvic malignancy, or renal disease.
 Ensure patients are well-hydrated before administering hydromorphone.

 ---

 ### Hydromorphone hydrochloride [^45f12b56].
 FDA (2025).
 Medium credibility.

 Regarding the use of hydromorphone hydrochloride IV (also known as Dilaudid, Dilaudid) in patients with intermittent hemodialysis:

 - Reduce starting dose.
 - Titrate to response.
 Monitor for neuroexcitation.